Tools for authors

 - Makes it easier for people to find a list of your research all in one place

-- Is increasingly required when submitting draft publications to journal or book publishers
+- Is increasingly required when submitting draft publications to journals or book publishers

 - Is increasingly required when submitting funding applications

-Instructions for Authors Assembled by the University of Toledo, this site provide links to instructions to authors for over 6,000 journals in the health and life sciences.
+Instructions for Authors Assembled by the University of Toledo, this site provides links to instructions to authors for over 6,000 journals in the health and life sciences.

 International Committee for Medical Journal Editors Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals.
 ICMJE developed these recommendations to review best practice and ethical standards in the conduct and reporting of research and other material published in medical journals, and to help authors, editors, and others involved in peer review and biomedical publishing create and distribute accurate, clear, reproducible, unbiased medical journal articles.